Sonotsugipaa/ndd/README.md

 ## A simple command-line number representation converter, implemented in C++

-`ndd` can be used to convert the number representations on a whim, without having to pick a calculator or asking [Google](https://duckduckgo.com/).
+`ndd` can be used to convert a number's representation on a whim, without having to pick a calculator or asking [Google](https://duckduckgo.com/).
 It's a standalone executable file, and only references the C++ standard library.

 ## Usage